aws-samples/eks-workshop/content/intermediate/201_resource_management/resource-quota.md

 kubectl create namespace red
 ```
 ### Create Resource Quota
-In this example environment we have two teams are sharing the same resources.
-The Red team is limited on number of Load Balancers provisioned and Blue team is restricted on memory/cpu usage.
+In this example environment we have two teams sharing the same resources.
+The Red team can provision only one Load Balancer and the Blue team has restrictions on memory and CPU usage.

 ```
 kubectl create quota blue-team --hard=limits.cpu=1,limits.memory=1G --namespace blue